-Below you can see a dynamic list of course offerings and examples of course plans developed by the International Life Cycle Academy.
+Below you can see a dynamic list of current course offerings and examples of course plans developed by the International Life Cycle Academy.
 Based on this this you can request to join similar courses via a waitlist.
 You can also request a tailor-made course for your organisation.
 Courses are updated for each edition, and therefore we do not have ‘standard’ prices listed.
 For enquiries write to us at .

 Current LCA courses

 We have no current courses, but we are working to set up an replacement date for below course: